enriqueescobar-it/Kinito.LinkedIn/README.md

 # Kinito.LinkedIn

 Kinito LinkedIn Description

 ## Interview Questions

+### TDD

+1. Add a test
+2. Run all tests and see if the new test fails
+3. Write the code
+4. Run tests
+5. Refactor code

 ### SQL Server

-1. Indexes
+#### Indexes

 SQL Indexes are used in relational databases to quickly retrieve data.
 They are similar to indexes at the end of the books whose purpose is to find a topic quickly.
 SQL provides Create Index, Alter Index, and Drop Index commands that are used to create a new index, update an existing index, and delete an index in SQL Server.
-* Data is internally stored in a SQL Server database in “pages” where the size of each page is 8KB.
+* Data is internally stored in a SQL Server database in "pages" where the size of each page is 8KB.
-* A continuous 8 pages is called an “Extent”.
+* A continuous 8 pages is called an "Extent".
 * When we create the table then one extent will be allocated for two tables and when that extent is computed it is filled with the data then another extent will be allocated and this extent may or may not be continuous to the first extent.

+##### Clustered Index

-i. clustered A B-Tree (computed) clustered index is the index that will arrange the rows physically in the memory in sorted order.
+B-Tree (computed) clustered index is the index that will arrange the rows physically in the memory in sorted order.

 Insert and Update with Clustered Index